Manila Itinerary 2 Days: Culture, History & Food (2022)

 My suggestion is to just walk from one end of the park (the Rizal statue) to the opposite end (Anthropology Museum).
 I made a few stops at the Rizal Museum (empty and closed) and the Chinese Garden (meh).

-Getting to Rizal Park from Makati: I took a taxi from my hotel in Makati to Rizal Park.
-After negotiating with the taxi driver’s original price of 500, another traveler and I got him down to 300 pesos.
+I took a taxi from my hotel in Makati to Rizal Park.
+After negotiating with the taxi driver’s original price of 500 pesos, another traveler and I got him down to 300 pesos.
 We took the taxi on a Saturday morning when the streets weren’t like a parking lot.

-Rizal Park – Rizal Statue: The park is named after Jose Rizal, the Philippines ’ most famous revolutionary hero.
+The park is named after Jose Rizal, the Philippines’ most famous revolutionary hero.
 His statue sits at the western edge of the park.

 COST: free | OPEN: 10:00 am – 5:00 pm; closed Mondays | LOCATION: Google Maps

-At the opposite end of the park is the Anthropology Museum.
+At the opposite end of the park is the Anthropology Museum (also known as the National Museum of the Filipino People).
 You can’t miss it as it’s in a huge white neoclassical building.
 It reminds me of the buildings in Washington DC.